 There is panic throughout the nation as the dead suddenly come back to life.
 The film follows a group of characters who barricade themselves in an old farmhouse in an attempt to remain safe from these bloodthirsty, flesh-eating monsters.

-A vengeful witch and her fiendish servant return from the grave and begin a bloody campaign to possess the body of the witch's beautiful look-alike descendant.
-Only the girl's brother and a handsome doctor stand in her way.
+A vengeful witch and her fiendish servant return from the grave and begin a bloody campaign to possess the body of the witch's beautiful look-alike descendant, with only the girl's brother and a handsome doctor standing in her way.

 Mary Henry is enjoying the day by riding around in a car with two friends.
 When challenged to a drag, the women accept, but are forced off of a bridge.
 It appears that all are drowned, until Mary, quite some time later, amazingly emerges from the river.
 After recovering, Mary accepts a job in a new town as a church organist, only to be dogged by a mysterious phantom figure that seems to reside in an old run-down pavilion.
 It is here that Mary must confront the personal demons of her spiritual insouciance.Written by

 Rick Gregory <email@example.com>

 23 of 26 people found this review helpful.

 Was this review helpful to you?